dkesselman/ibmi_ssh_vpn/README.md

 * You need to copy your favorite .bash_profile, .profile, .bashrc to /dotfiles
 * You need to copy plink.exe (can download from PuTTY page) to /WINTOOLS
 * You need to run chroot_setup_script.sh from PASE:
+* Needs no change some variables pointing to your system

   On V7R1:
   CALL QP2TERM